-Years before tea became a standard beverage in Europe and North America, Chinese tea merchants created the myth of "Monkey Picked Tea."
+Years before tea became a go-to beverage in Europe and North America, Chinese tea merchants created the myth of "Monkey Picked Tea."

-At the time, tea for westerns was a wonder.
+At the time, tea for westerners was a wonder.
 They loved the unusual and exquisite taste.
-However, tea took so long to make its journey from China to Europe and North America.
-Most people were utterly clueless about how tea was grown and processed.
+However, tea took quite some time to make the journey from China to Europe and North America.
+Plus, most people were utterly clueless about how tea was grown and processed.

 One myth that did prevail and kept tea drinkers interested and craving more tea was that the tea was picked by brilliant and well-trained monkeys.